Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-Topics we will consider include the shift from 'natural' reproduction to medically-assisted reproduction ('test-tube babies'); childlessness and adoption; controlling and enhancing fertility; debates over 'ideal' parents; and shifting meanings and regulation of parenthood, ranging from the dominant Pākehā nuclear family model to same sex and single parent-led families in the twenty-first century.
+Topics we will consider include shifts from ‘natural’ reproduction to medically-assisted reproduction and fertility regulation; childlessness and adoption, debates over ‘ideal’ parents and shifting means of promoting, managing, or constraining parenthood.
+We ask how the law has shaped the social history of family in New Zealand, ranging from the dominant Pākehā nuclear family model to single parent-led and same-sex families in the twenty-first century.

 |Paper title||Special Topic: Creating Kiwi Families: Historical and Legal Perspectives from 1830|